abuseofnotation/abuseofnotation.github.io/_posts/blog/2021-10-01-logic-thought-2.md

 I wouldn't attempt to give examples, but I think it is clear how we can use this framework to prove some simple facts about the world.

-As we said, the statements and the relations between them are based on *intuitionistic logic*, which itself can represented by a *Heyting algebra* (which can be drawn as a *Hasse diagram*, as shown below.

 <figure>
   <img src="/images/logic/seed.svg" width="100%">
   <figcaption>